Mortgage interest rates: interest rate forecast and trend

 How the mortgage interest rate affects your mortgage

 The mortgage interest rate is one of the key factors when deciding on a mortgage.
-It affects the monthly payments as well as the total cost of your loan.
+It affects the monthly payments as well as the total cost of your mortgage.

-Inflation peaked at over 3 percent in 2022.
-Interest rates also rose, resulting in higher mortgage rates.
-As a rule, the lower the interest rate, the cheaper the mortgage.
+Inflation reached over 3 percent at the end of 2022 and in early 2023.
+Interest rates also rose at the same time, leading to higher mortgage rates.
+As a rule, the higher the interest rate on bonds, the higher the mortgage interest.

 These economic factors affect mortgage interest rates